aimas/TuniErp-8.0/doc/howtos/backend.rst

 JSON-RPC Library
 ----------------

-The following example is a Python program that interacts with an Odoo server with the standard Python libraries ``urllib2`` and ``json``::
+The following example is a Python program that interacts with an TuniERP server with the standard Python libraries ``urllib2`` and ``json``::

     import json